QLGu/MeteorDJ/README.md

 # MeteorDJ
-Listen to music with people in real-time.
+Experience music with people in real-time.